flatrocks/cookbook-restartwatch/README.md

-# logwatch_restart
+# restart_watch

-The logwatch_restart Chef cookbook includes a default recipe to add a logwatch service that will indicate if a system reboot is required as the result of an update installed by unattended-upgrade.
+The restart_watch Chef cookbook includes a default recipe to add a logwatch service that will indicate if a system reboot is required as the result of an update installed by unattended-upgrade.